Davon-Rolage/KeywordShortener/README.md

 ```

 > [!NOTE]
 > Be wary when creating keys that require the use of modifier keys (Shift, Ctrl, etc.), such as the underscore `_`.
-The current implementation checks that when you press Shift, it verifies that Shift doesn't belong to the `pynput.keyboard.KeyCode` class (as it's not a character).
-Consequently, `self.current_word` will be reset after releasing this Shift key.
+The current implementation resets `self.current_word` when you press any modifier key.

 ## Pressing Enter and executing multiple commands at once
 To simulate pressing `Enter` when replacing a keyword, include `\n` in your value.
-For example, if I'd like to generate a random number in python shell, my json file would look like this:
+For example, if you'd like to generate a random number in python shell, your json file might look like this:
 ```json
 {
     "pygenrand": "python\nimport random\nprint(random.random())\n"